Wednesday, October 30

 Zoom

 This café will be led by discussants Nikki Montgomery, MA, MEd, GPAC, Director of Strategy and Communications, Family Voices, mother of a child with medical complexity; and Michelle J. White, MD, MPH, Associate Professor of Pediatrics, Duke University School of Medicine.
 Discussants will first give examples of the pressing need to address bias in systems of care and move from a medical to social model of care, and key ways family colleagues’ lived expertise is essential to humanizing systems.
 Through facilitated discussion in breakouts, participants will explore and learn together tangible tools, strategies, and resources to effectively partner with families to make real progress in health equity and anti-ableism.
 We will reconvene the group briefly to share high-level takeaways from breakouts.
+This series is funded by the Lucile Packard Foundation for Children’s Health.

 View the Recording